Everyone deserves to know their immigrant ancestors

 • Any names of enslaved people and their family members

-I then add the enslaved family’s information to the worldwide family tree on WikiTree as part of my volunteer work with the US Black Heritage Project, making the information accessible to Black genealogists working on their family trees.
+I then add the enslaved family’s information to the worldwide family tree on WikiTree as part of my volunteer work with the US Black Heritage Project, making the information easily accessible to Black genealogists working on their family trees.

 Some of the Benefits to You